Viki-coding/community/README.md

 **Colour Scheme**

 Ballinameela Community Centre is based in the beautiful country side of West Waterford.
 We wanted to use a nice green colour to represent healthy country living.
-As this was a community noticeboard to highlight the events of the area we used a bright yellow 'post it colour' to make it look like events were posted up against board.
-We used a black text font to help stand out to all users especially those with accessible issues.
+As this was a community noticeboard to highlight the events of the area we used a bright yellow 'post it colour' to make it look like events were posted up against a notice board.
+We used black text font to help stand out to all users especially those with accessibity issues.
 We used a contrasting cream colour against the green which makes the scheme look soft, easy on the eye, friendly while also accessible.

 Using a colour contrast checked we checked which font colours stood out best against our base colours.
 All receiving good ratings.
 Graphic illustrated below:

 ![Color-contrast-good](https://github.com/user-attachments/assets/cbd1c72f-4e2e-42f8-b20c-94e6a307f087)

 <h2>Typography</h2>

 Font used is Roboto from Google Fonts.
-It is in the sans serif family, is clean and modern appearance.
+It is in the sans serif family, is clean with a modern appearance.
 It is dyslexic friendly helping with readability.

 <h2>Wireframes</h2>